Our Scholars say it best! Check out this great recap video created by one of our fab alums!

 - “The Global Financial System: the Role of Corporations, Banks, Donors and the International Financial Institutions”

 Scholars learn directly from foreign policy experts.
 In recent years, we have met with a powerful mix of leaders and organizations representing many sectors and issues.
-Recent speakers range from Ambassador Bonnie Jenkins, Special Coordinator for Threat Reduction at the U.S. Department of State to Saul Garlick, founder and chairman of ThinkImpact.
-Global scholars also visit and speak with officials at various embassies and Senate offices.
+Recent speakers include Ambassador Bonnie Jenkins, Special Coordinator for Threat Reduction at the U.S. Department of State; Dan Glickman, former US Secretary of Agriculture; Senator Heidi Heitkamp (R-ND); Ken Banks, social entrepreneur and founder of Frontline SMS; and Ambassador from Niger Hassana Alidou.

 Other recent speakers have come from such organizations as: